imadmoussa1/ds_btc_price/README.md

 # ds_btc_price
-In this project we will be working to generate regression model to find the variables affecting the cryptocurrency
+In this project we will be working to generate model to find the variables affecting the cryptocurrency